talhaahussain/RESTful-spreadsheet/README.md

 This submission includes this file and three other Python files. `sc.py` is the main program containing the Flask app.

-The following instructions assume that you are trying to run the program on a Linux machine, with Python 3.6.8, flask and requests libraries, as well as standard libraries.
+The following instructions assume that you are trying to run the program on a Linux machine.

 To run the program, please use either